Search

 Day 5 and 6: Cameron Highlands

 The Cameron Highlands are living proof that Malaysia is also an excellent destination for nature lovers.
-Known for being one of the coolest areas in the country (where in the coldest months the temperature reaches 20-25 °C), this is where many Malaysians spend their weekends and even school vacations.
+It’s known as one of the coolest areas in the country (where in the coldest months the temperature reaches 20-25 °C).
+So, this is where many Malaysians spend their weekends and even school vacations.

 10 days in Malaysia itinerary Cameron Highlands